 Worship is integral to the life of St. Mary's College Preparatory School and each person can participate in the sacramental life of the school.
 Our school is inclusive and welcomes pupils of other faith traditions.

 We follow 'Come and See', which is a new scheme of work that is taught from Reception to Year 6.
 In the Autumn term we focus on God our creator, in Spring we look at God our saviour and in the Summer term, God our Spirit.
 Although all the children work on the same theme, each year group has a different topic exploring different aspects of this theme.
-Please click on the link below to read the latest Parents' letter, sent out at the beginning of each term, together with an overview of the RE Themes for the term.

 Additional to their religious lessons, the children participate in daily collective worship.
 This may be based in class, as a key stage or whole school.
 From time to time children will bring home a collective worship planning sheet so that they can plan and lead their own collective worship in class.